yangyang14641/FortranLearning/MyTemplates/Contents.md

-# Contents
+# Contents of my Fortran Templates

+## Fortran Language Summary by Gator

-## 1. FormatFileInputandOutput (Formated Standard File Input and Output implement like the C language)
+## FormatFileInputandOutput (Formated Standard File Input and Output implement like the C language)

-## 2. Fortran Language Summary by Gator.
+## Preprocess (Pre-process in Fortran Language and Fortran Compiler)